 Standalone System Notes

-There are some Standalone SoIC Linux systems that are not part of our Unified Linux environment.
+There are a very small number of Standalone SICE Linux systems that are not part of our Unified Linux environment.
 These standalone systems will still use the IU ADS servers for authentication so the above section on changing your password still applies.
 However, on those systems you will be able to use the standard Linux chsh and chfn commands to change your shell and GECOS/Finger information, respectively.
+This does not apply to the vast majority of the linux systems in the school.
+On those systems, running chsh or chfn will give you the proper url to make the corresponding change.